robertcarausu0-alt/AI-Project/README.md

-To install Ollama, then in the chat input, search for Llama 3.2 and enter "hi."
+Install Ollama, then in the chat input, search for Llama 3.2 and enter "hi."
 The AI should then install.
-Afterward, run ai.py and load the port given in the terminal.
+Afterwards, run ai.py and load the port given in the terminal.